-Another important duty belonging to deacons is that of visiting church members in their homes.
+2. Visitation of Members-An important duty belonging to deacons is that of visiting church members in their homes.
+(See p.
+56.)
 In many churches this is arranged by a distribution of membership by districts, assigning a deacon to each district, with the expectation that he will visit each home at least once a quarter.
-(See p.
-55.)